Aloo Anday (Potato Egg Curry)

 Aloo translates to potatoes and Anday to eggs.
 Potato and eggs are a match made in the heaven, be it in a curry, biryani or in a bhurji (scramble), they taste delicious together.
 This recipe can be made to a dry dish or a gravy with salan.

 I make this potato egg curry just like any other Indian curry.
 So the recipe uses pantry staples likes spices, onions, tomatoes and herbs.

 Here are few tips on boiling eggs for beginners.

-Wash eggs and begin to boil them on a medium flame.
-When the water turns hot, raise the flame to medium high, not very high.
-Boil until cracks are visible on the shells.
 Cover and set aside for 5 to 7 minutes.
-Remove the shells and pierce them with a knife or fork randomly several times.
+Remove the shells and prick them with a knife or fork randomly a few times.
 If you have trouble peeling the shell, do it under running water or in a bowl of water.
 You can also try keeping them in cold water for a while and shell them.

-2. When the spices begin to sizzle, add 1½ cup finely chopped onions and fry until golden.
+2. When the spices begin to sizzle, add 1½ cup finely chopped onions and saute until golden.

-3. Add ginger garlic paste and fry until the raw smell goes off.
+3. Add 1½ teaspoon ginger garlic paste and fry until the raw smell goes off, for about a minute.

-5. Fry until tomatoes turn soft and blend well with onions.
-Add red chili powder and 1 teaspoon garam masala powder.
+5. Saute until tomatoes turn soft and blend well with onions.
+Add ½ to ¾ red chili powder and 1 teaspoon garam masala powder.
 If you want spicy curry, you may add more red chilli powder.

 6. Mix and fry until the raw smell of chili powder goes off.
 This takes about 1 to 2 minutes.

-7. While the tomatoes fry, you can wash and peel the aloo / potato.
+7. While the tomatoes fry, you can wash and peel 3 to 4 aloo / potato.
 Cube them to desired size.
 Add them to the pan.